 I heard the instructor’s go signal and found myself paddling with my arms swiftly sliding to the water and back to the surface again and again.
 I pulled myself up as the long wave moved towards the tip of the surfboard pushing it face down.
 I felt the force that’s attempting to throw me out to the shores.
 I breathed, quickly brought my right foot forward unto the board and the other steady, then lifted my arms wide to find my balance.
 I reckoned it was a good pop!
 And so there I was dancing, swerving through the waves under a bright, sunny sky.

 Welcome to the surfing mecca of the Philippines, SIARGAO!

-Situated in the province of Surigao del Norte in Mindanao, this teardrop-shaped island which stretches for about 437 square kilometers has long been the go-to destination for surfing.
+Situated in the province of Surigao del Norte in Mindanao, this teardrop-shaped island which stretches for about 437 square kilometers has long been the go-to destination for surfing in the Philippines.
 It started in 1980s with the discovery of a break at Tuason point that is constantly having a battering relationship with the ginormous Pacific Ocean resulting to powerful, big waves.
-The place was too good of a discovery by surfers that they called it Cloud 9.
-Words spread out like traveling long waves, and thus now making Siargao one of the running frontiers in tourism in the Philippines.
+The place was too good of a discovery that the surfers called it Cloud 9.
+Words spread out like traveling long waves, and thus now making Siargao one of the running frontiers in tourism in the country.

 HOW TO GET TO SIARGAO